Bay Area Solidarity Summer (BASS)

 12. Who runs BASS?

 BASS is organized by a core group of volunteers who spend nine months every year organizing the program.
-We invite some of our favorite South Asian and POC organizers to be trainers, and get a lot of help from a loving community of volunteers, donors, alumni, and former core.
+We typically have at least a dozen more South Asian and POC organizers come in as trainers or mentors, and get a lot of help from a loving community of volunteers, donors, alumni, and former core.
 BASS is a project of ASATA, the Alliance of South Asians Taking Action.

 13. Why does BASS exist?